Altinn/altinn-studio/README.md

 ## Playwright tests

-We're in the process of replaceing the Cypress framework with Playwright.
+We are currently in the process of replaceing Cypress with Playwright.
+Playwright is used in some [integration tests][18] for studio.
 More about these tests can be found [here](frontend/testing/playwright/README.md).

 ## Deployment